 Black Mental Health

-This page is a step in our commitment to Black Lives Matter as we want to offer resources for Black Ohio State students to engage in healing and positive connection.
-Here you can find the information about our Black clinicians, groups, and workshops designed for Black students as well as other resources curated for celebrating Black lives.
+Black Lives Matter.
+Therefore, we offer resources for Black Ohio State students whether the need is healing, positive connection, acknowledgment, validation, or simply to enhance your innate aptitude.
+Here you can find the information regarding CCS clinicians, groups, and workshops tailored for Black students as well as other resources curated for celebrating Black lives.

 Healing and Connection

-Recent events of bias and racialized violence in our country have elicited overwhelming feelings of fear, empathy, and outrage for many of us and our families and loved ones.
+Ongoing events of bias and racialized violence in the United States has elicited overwhelming feelings of fear, outrage, and empathy for many of us and our families and loved ones.
 Not only this, but we are seeing increased momentum towards radical changes as a result of our coming together to support one another in different ways.
-As opposed to past occurrences like these, when we have been able to seek out classmates or friends to check in and process our reactions, our current physically distanced environment poses new challenges for how we support each other.
+When we have been able to seek out classmates or friends to check in and process our reactions, our current physically distanced environment poses new challenges for how we support each other.

-This space is intended for Black students to share thoughts, feelings, and concerns about the impact of these events and how you are maintaining your wellbeing during this time, please consider joining us in a zoom processing space.
-This will simply be an opportunity for students to come together, reflect, support, and process through their state of well-being at this time.
+This space is intended for Black students to share thoughts, feelings, and concerns about the impact of these events and how you are maintaining your wellbeing, consider requesting a Healing and Connection space.
+This is simply an opportunity for students to come together, reflect, support, and process through their state of well-being.

 Please schedule a phone screening if you are interested in joining.